anubhav7747/Notes/Artificial Intelligence /Knowledge Representation/Knowledge Representation Techniques.md

+# Knowledge Representation Techniques

 Knowledge representation is a fundamental task in artificial intelligence (AI) that involves organizing knowledge into a form that can be used for reasoning, problem-solving, and decision-making.
-There are mainly four ways of knowledge representation:
+There are mainly four ways of knowledge representations:

   ![ai-techniques-of-knowledge-representation](https://github.com/anubhav7747/Notes/assets/77168708/5e218b9b-e6c7-4dc3-930c-8978e678567d)